YvosOnTheHub/LabAstraControl/LoD_ACC_v1.3/Scenarios/Scenario03/3_Restore/README.md

 As a great wise man would say: "oh oh !"

-No worries, you did all necessary to protect your application.
+No worries, you did all the necessary to protect your application.
 In my case, I can simply perform an _in place restore_ operation from the first manual backup we took.

 <p align="center"><img src="Images/2_in_place_restore.png" width="640"></p>